Support union recovery in high-dimensional multivariate regression: Discussion

-where $\numobs$ is the sample size, $\pdim$ is the ambient dimension, and $\keyfunc(\cdot)$ is a sparsity-overlap function the measures a combination of the sparsity and overlap properties of the true regression matrix $\bBstar$.
+where $n$ is the sample size, $p$ is the ambient dimension and $\psi(\cdot)$ is a sparsity-overlap function that measures a combination of the sparsity and overlap properties of the true regression matrix $B^*$.
+In particular, Theorems~\ref{ThmMain} and~\ref{ThmNecessary} show that the multivariate group Lasso either succeeds (or fails) depending on whether this sample complexity parameter is larger (or smaller) than a threshold parameter depending in the design covariance matrix $\Sigma$.

+Our results were obtained under high-dimensional scaling, in particular, assuming the quantities $n, p- s$ and $s$ all were tending to infinity.
+As have discussed, the hypothesis that $s\rightarrow+\infty$ can be relaxed at the expense of slightly weaker guarantees on the $\ell_2/\ell_\infty$ norm of the solution.
+One could also imagine relaxing the constraint $p-s\rightarrow+\infty$, but for the high-dimensional problems that motivate our analysis, this is not as interesting, since in such a case, either the true model is nonsparse (and hence variable selection is of questionable relevance), or we fall back in the low-dimensional setting.

 There are a number of open questions associated with this work.
-First, note that the current paper provides only an achievability condition (i.e., support recovery can be achieved once the control parameter is larger than some finite critical threshold $\contcrit$).
-However, based both on empirical results (see Figures~\ref{FigDiffP} and~\ref{FigShifts}) and technical aspects of the proof, we conjecture that our characterization is in fact sharp, meaning that the block-regularized convex program~\eqref{EqnBlockRegProb} fails to recover the support once the control parameter $\contpar$ drops below some critical threshold.
-Indeed, this conjecture is consistent in the special case of univariate regression with $\numreg = 1$, where it is known~\citep{Wainwright06a} that the Lasso fails once the ratio $\numobs/[2 \spindex \log(\pdim-\spindex)]$ falls below a critical threshold.
-Secondly, the current work applies to the ``hard''-sparsity model, in which a subset $\Sset$ of the regressors are non-zero, and the remaining coefficients are zero.
-As with the ordinary Lasso, it would also be interesting to study block-regularization under soft sparsity models (e.g., $\ell_q$ ``balls'' for coefficients, with $q < 1$), under an alternative loss function such as mean-squared error, as opposed to the exact support recovery criterion considered here.
+The current work applies to the ``hard''-sparsity model, in which a subset $S$ of the regressors are nonzero, and the remaining coefficients are zero.
+As with the ordinary Lasso, it would also be interesting to study block-regularization under soft sparsity models (e.g., $\ell_q$ ``balls'' for coefficients, with $q < 1$).
+It is also interesting to consider alternative loss functions such as $\ell_2$ error or prediction error, as opposed to the exact support recovery criterion considered here.
+We note that since this work was first posted, other researchers have provided related results on consistency in $\ell_2$ error [\citet{lounici2009taking}; \citet{huang2009benefit}], again under hard sparsity constraints.